DouglasUrner/Raspberry-Pi/networking.md

 1. Move the SD card to the Pi and boot.
 1. `ssh pi@raspberrypi.local # default password is 'raspberry'`

-## MAC Address – Finding a Pi on your network
+## Finding a Pi on your network

+On macOS: `ping raspberrypi.local` will do it, assuming the default configuration.

 All Raspberry Pi MAC addresses start with `B8:27:EB`, you can find their IP addresses with ARP: